bluekitchen/btstack/doc/manual/docs/how_to.md

 internal flag that is checked in the critical section just before entering sleep mode causing another round of callbacks.

-To enable the use of timers, make sure that you defined HAVE_TICK or HAVE_TIME_MS in the config file.
+To enable the use of timers, make sure that you defined HAVE_EMBEDDED_TICK or HAVE_EMBEDDED_TIME_MS in the config file.

 ### Run loop POSIX